specklesystems/speckle-docs-OLD/dev/apps.md

 export const REFRESH_TOKEN = `${APP_NAME}.RefreshToken`
 export const CHALLENGE = `${APP_NAME}.Challenge`

-export function goToSpeckleAuthPage() {
+// Redirects to the Speckle server authentication page, using a randomly generated challenge.
+Challenge will be stored to compare with when exchanging the access code. export function goToSpeckleAuthPage() {
   // Generate random challenge
   var challenge =